IndieSquare/btcpayunity/README.md

 There are 2 main classes.
 One is BTCPayClient class and the other is Invoice class.

-First, you instantiate BTCPayClient class,by passing paring code from BTCPay server (Server Initiated Paring).
+First, you instantiate BTCPayClient class,by passing paring code from BTCPay server (Server Initiated Paring) and hostname of BTCPay server.

 Then you create an Invoice object and fill it with the information of the item, product or service you are selling, and customer information.